Drug Test Spurs Frank Talk Between Hypertension Patients And Doctors

 This is why taking patients' pressure — the familiar cuff test — doesn't confirm for cardiologists whether patients are consistently taking their hypertension meds.
 The new drug test, dubbed KardiAssure, uses computers to analyze urine to search for 80 kinds of blood pressure and cholesterol medication, reporting the results in just three minutes.

-The test only can determine whether a patient has taken pills in the last day or two.
-But Aegis Sciences Corporation's CEO Frank Basile says that's a starting point.
+The test can determine only whether a patient has taken pills in the last day or two.
+But Aegis Sciences Corp.'s CEO Frank Basile says that's a starting point.

 "What we give doctors is a tool that enables them to have a very focused conversation with their patients," he says.
 Only after the problem is out in the open, he says, can doctors get to the reasons behind it.